US to hold trade talks with Taiwan, island drills military

 Being allowed to export more to the United States might help Taiwan blunt China’s efforts to use its status as the island’s biggest trading partner as political leverage.
 The mainland blocked imports of Taiwanese citrus and other food in retaliation for Pelosi’s Aug.
 2 visit.

-The USTR said negotiations would be conducted under the auspices of Washington’s unofficial embassy, the American Institute in Taiwan.
+The U.S. Trade Representative said negotiations would be conducted under the auspices of Washington’s unofficial embassy, the American Institute in Taiwan.

-Xi’s government says official contact with Taiwan such as Pelosi’s one-day visit might embolden the island to try to make its decades-old de facto independence permanent, a step Beijing says would lead to war.
+“China always opposes any form of official exchanges between any country and the Taiwan region of China,” said Shu, the Chinese spokesperson.
+“China will take all necessary measures to resolutely safeguard its sovereignty.”

 Washington says it takes no position on the status of China and Taiwan but wants their dispute settled peacefully.
 The U.S. government is obligated by federal law to see that the island has the means to defend itself.